Dial M for Menopause: Women over 50 in TV

 This could be misconstrued, but I have a thing for shows helmed by middle-aged female characters.
-Especially ones who are difficult to define, have patchy judgement and do questionable things.
+Especially ones who are difficult to define, have patchy judgement, and do questionable things.
 The messier the better, in fact.

 Depictions of Older Women in the Content Revolution

 In today's vast TV series landscape, we're increasingly seeing content from different perspectives that in the past never had much chance of being developed let alone green-lit.
-So although huge strides have been made in shining a light on stories featuring a female lead - that have actually been created and written by female content producers - it feels like we have to bang the drum a little louder to see more authentic representations of older women on the screen.
+So although huge strides have been made in shining a light on stories featuring a female lead - that have actually been created and written by female writers - it feels like we have to bang the drum a little louder to see more authentic representations of older women on the screen.

-The drive for female led material has been partially propelled by the explosion of content we've been experiencing for the past decade - the much cited "Golden Age of TV" that, according to some, harks back to the 1980s.
-And when it comes to TV shows with women pushing or over 50 at their heart, it seems we're still pointing to shows like The Golden Girls or Murder She Wrote for noteworthy benchmarks in terms of audience and longevity.
+But despite a glut of content on our screens, when it comes to TV series with women pushing or over 50 at their heart, it seems we're still pointing to shows like The Golden Girls or Murder She Wrote for noteworthy benchmarks in terms of audience and longevity.

 We are still consistently seeing older women portrayed stereotypically as either a nosey neighbour or someone's quirky mother.
-Of course there are some great contemporary TV series featuring older women but they seem to overwhelmingly be in either the comedy, comedy-drama (Grace & Frankie, Dead to Me) or crime genres (Prime Suspect, How to Get Away with Murder).
+Of course there are some great contemporary TV series featuring older women, but they seem to overwhelmingly be in either the comedy, comedy-drama (Grace & Frankie, Dead to Me) or crime genres (Prime Suspect, How to Get Away with Murder).

 Introducing the meandering, manic and not so magical, Big M